Why Do Hotels Require You to Be 21?

 How the 21 number became standard

-The story that traces best is the spring-break market of the 1980s.
-Florida beach hotels — Daytona, Fort Lauderdale, Panama City — were absorbing increasingly large under-21 spring-break crowds, and the property-damage claims that came with them.
-By the mid-80s, several large insurers either raised premiums or refused coverage on properties that didn't enforce a 21+ minimum during peak weeks.
+Industry lore traces the 21+ default to the spring-break market of the 1980s.
+The story goes that Florida beach hotels in Daytona, Fort Lauderdale, and Panama City were absorbing increasingly large under-21 spring-break crowds, and the property-damage claims that came with them.
+In that telling, several large insurers either raised premiums or refused coverage on properties that didn't enforce a 21+ minimum during peak weeks, and chains responded by hardening the policy year-round.

 Why the legal age is 18 anyway

-The legal age of contractual capacity in every U.S. state is 18.
-That's the age at which a person can sign a binding agreement — including a hotel registration card.
+The legal age at which a person can sign a binding contract in every U.S. state is 18.
+That's the age at which a person can sign a hotel reservation the same way they can sign a lease.
 A hotel can refuse a guest under 21, but it can't refuse a guest 18 or older for legal reasons; only for policy reasons.

 The distinction matters because it's why franchised properties can override the corporate 21+ default.
 The franchise agreement gives the property owner discretion over operating policies that aren't legally mandated, and the chain default is a policy, not a regulation.
 Franchisees in college towns, airport corridors, and budget markets routinely set their minimum at 18 because the local demand math favors it.

-Several major U.S. chains publish 18 as the corporate minimum: Hyatt, IHG (Holiday Inn family), Choice Hotels, Motel 6, Red Roof Inn, Sonder, and Pod Hotels.
+Several major U.S. chains publish 18 as the corporate minimum: Hyatt, IHG (Holiday Inn family), Motel 6, Red Roof Inn, Drury, Studio 6, Sonder, and Pod Hotels.

 For most of them, the franchise-level reality and the corporate policy don't fully agree.
-From our index of ~9,900 U.S. hotels, we observe these adoption rates among properties whose age policy is verified:
+Here's what we see across the major chain families:

-- Hyatt — 36% verified 18+.
-Most Hyatt-family properties enforce 21+ at the front desk despite the corporate 18+ policy.
+- Hyatt family comes in at about a third.
+Most Hyatt-family hotels enforce 21+ at the desk despite the corporate 18+ policy.

 The lesson: the corporate-published age is a starting point, not a guarantee.
 For the city-by-city breakdown of which specific properties under each chain accept 18+, use the chain pages.